A Guide To Chicago’s Secret Restaurants guide image

 photo credit: Kim Kovacik

-How can a Best New Restaurant Of 2022 be a secret?
-Because you could walk down every sidewalk in Wicker Park and never find Coach House.
-That’s because this BYOB tasting menu spot is completely secluded, hiding in the courtyard behind their not-very-secret sister restaurant, Wazwan.
-It’s one of the only South Asian tasting menu spots in the city, serving a $175 eight-course meal in an informal atmosphere.
-Expect vivid stories about each dish from the chef, with a few stop-and-chats sprinkled in between bites of pani puri or momos, and (possibly), a complimentary round or two of shots.
+You could walk down every sidewalk in Wicker Park and never find Coach House.
+That’s because this BYOB tasting menu spot is completely secluded, hiding in the courtyard behind their not-very-secret sister restaurant, Lilac Tiger.
+It’s one of the only South Asian tasting menu spots in the city, serving a $190 eight-course meal in an informal atmosphere.
+Expect vivid stories about each dish from the chef, with a few stop-and-chats sprinkled in between bites of pani puri or momos, and (possibly), a complementary round or two of shots.

 photo credit: Kristen Mendiola